TEXT-S&P summary: Sharp Corp.

 Rationale

-The ratings on Sharp Corp.
-(BB+/Watch Neg/B) reflect the company's high exposure to volatile liquid-crystal display (LCD)-related business, weakening internal cash flow, less-than-adequate liquidity, and an increasingly difficult external environment for its core business due to fierce technological competition, the strong yen, and constant downward pressure on prices.
-Moderating factors include the company's technological strengths in electronic components.
+Our ratings on Sharp Corp.
+(B+/Watch Neg/B) reflect the company's heavy exposure to volatile flat-panel TV and LCD-related businesses, fierce global competition and persistent pressure on prices for consumer electronics, weak internal cash flow, and less-than-adequate liquidity.
+Factors that support the ratings include the company's technological strengths in its electronic components business, which features core products such as liquid crystal display (LCD) panels.
+We also take the view that Sharp's operating performance is becoming stable following the company's significant efforts to restructure its businesses.

-We view Sharp's financial risk profile to be "significant."
-Sharp's internal cash flow has weakened, in our view, due to its weakening earnings.
-Sharp's first quarter (ended June 30, 2012) earnings results worsened beyond our expectations, resulting in JPY94.1 billion operating losses and JPY138.4 billion net losses.
-Its flat-panel TV and LCD panel businesses recorded large operating losses due to weakened sales in Japan and China, lower capacity utilization at both large and medium-to-small LCD panel facilities, and inventory adjustments.
-Its smartphone and mobile handset business is also suffering from a decline in sales volume due to intense competition with overseas handset makers and a shortage in supply of key components.
-The company also revised down its fiscal 2012 (ending March 31, 2013) full-year forecast to operating losses of JPY100 billion and net losses of JPY250 billion.
+We view Sharp's financial risk profile as "highly leveraged."
+On Nov.
+1, 2012, the company announced a JPY387.5 billion net loss for the first half (ended Sept.
+30, 2012) of fiscal 2012 and a JPY450.0 billion forecast net loss for the full year (ending March 31, 2013), both significantly weaker than Standard & Poor's Ratings Services' expectations and Sharp's earlier forecasts.
+Sharp's net loss for the first half included JPY84.4 billion in restructuring costs, including a JPY30.1 billion impairment of assets in its solar batteries unit, a JPY53.4 billion write-down on inventory, and a JPY61.0 billion write-down on deferred tax assets.
+Sharp's announced losses for fiscal 2012 follow a JPY376.0 billion net deficit in fiscal 2011.
+In Standard & Poor's view, losses of this scale for two years running have eroded Sharp's equity, weaken its capital structure, and are likely to exacerbate difficulties the company faces in restoring its earnings and liquidity.
+We expect the ratio of the company's debt to capital to deteriorate from 66% at the end of fiscal 2011 to around 86% at the end of fiscal 2012.

 On Sept.
-28, 2012, Sharp announced that it has signed a JPY360 billion syndicated loan agreement with Mizuho Corporate Bank Ltd. (A+/Negative/A-1) and Bank of Tokyo-Mitsubishi UFJ Ltd. (A+/Stable/A-1).
+28, 2012, Sharp announced a JPY360 billion syndicated loan agreement with Mizuho Corporate Bank Ltd. (A+/Negative/A-1) and Bank of Tokyo-Mitsubishi UFJ Ltd. (A+/Stable/A-1).
 The contract, the term of which ends June 30, 2013, consists of a JPY180 billion term loan and a JPY180 billion uncommitted line of credit.
-In our view, the signing of the loan agreement will not improve the company's debt profile materially, because the contract term of the agreement is short and Sharp's debt profile is likely to remain largely dependent on short-term debt.
-Although we believe the signing of the loan agreement confirms our assumptions to some extent that major creditor banks will continue to provide Sharp with stable financing and that the company does not face serious problems refinancing its debt, we consider that the factors we will review in resolving the CreditWatch status remain basically unchanged.
+In our view, however, signing of the loan agreement will not improve the company's debt profile materially, because the contract term is short and Sharp is likely to remain highly dependent on short-term debt.

-We view Sharp's business risk profile to be "satisfactory."
-In our view, Sharp's technological strengths in flat-panel TVs, LCD panels, and electronic devices still support its credit quality.
-Standard & Poor's expects Sharp's earnings and cash flow to begin to recover in the second half of fiscal 2012 because of a likely improvement in operating rates at its key Sakai and Kameyama plants.
-Our current ratings incorporate an assumption that Sharp will reach an agreement with Taiwan-based electronics maker Hon Hai Precision Industry Co.
-Ltd. (A-/Stable/--) and implement a strategic alliance, although terms and conditions of the deal remain uncertain.
+We view Sharp's business risk profile as "fair."
+In our view, technological strengths in LCD panels and electronic devices continue to support Sharp's creditworthiness.
+Standard & Poor's expects Sharp's earnings and cash flows to begin to recover in the second half of fiscal 2012 because utilization rates at its key plants in Sakai and Kameyama are likely to improve.
+Our current ratings also incorporate an assumption that Sharp will reach an agreement to implement a strategic alliance with Taiwan-based electronics maker Hon Hai Precision Industry Co.
+Ltd. (A-/Stable/--), although terms and conditions of the deal remain uncertain.

 Liquidity